Birth Control Pills and Your Period: What You Should Know

 When else to have a talk with your doctor

 In most cases, breakthrough bleeding won’t be anything to worry about and you won’t need to talk to a doctor or healthcare provider.
 It’ll go away on its own and you’ll be able to get back to your day-to-day life without thinking about it.
-However, if you’re really getting concerned about it, or if the flow looks like a heavy period and shouldn’t, or even if it comes every month with other symptoms, then it wouldn’t hurt to book yourself in for a checkup.
+However, if you’re really getting concerned about it.
+If the flow looks like a heavy period, or it comes every month with other symptoms, then it wouldn’t hurt to book yourself in for a checkup.

 When you go to your GP’s surgery or attend a sexual health clinic, an experienced healthcare professional will talk to you about the things you’ve been experiencing and may suggest doing a few tests.
 These may range from cervical screenings (if you’re aged between 25 and 64) and pelvic ultrasound scans to tests for STIs and pregnancy.